Celebrating Muni Forward: The 14 Mission is Faster, Safer and More Reliable

 • Preserving parking in key locations: To preserve valued parking spaces, we reconfigured a northbound lane in the heart of the Mission.
 This way, we could build a dedicated transit lane and keep parking spots.

-A person waits on a boarding platform on Market Street outside of a 14 Mission bus.
-Boarding islands help passengers get on and off the bus quickly and safely.
+A 14 Mission bus passes a boarding platform on Otis Street.
+Boarding islands and bulbs help passengers get on and off the bus quickly and safely.

 14 Mission upgrades by the numbers